 DNS Information – Host (A) Name Record / IIS – Host Header

 In this example, we will use a host header A-Record.
-For our example, “ReportMachine” will be the machine name where we have SSRS 2005 instances running.
-For the instance that we are interested in, we will create an A-Record called reporting2005.
-The A-Record will correspond to the RS2005 SSRS Instance.
+For our example, “ReportMachine” will be the machine name where we have SSRS 2008 instances running.
+For the instance that we are interested in, we will create an A-Record called “reporting”.
+The A-Record will correspond to the Default SSRS Instance (MSSQLSERVER).

-You can find the service account information by running the SSRS 2005 Reporting Services Configuration Manager.
+You can find the service account information by running the SSRS 2008 Reporting Services Configuration Manager.
+Notice that there is now only one Service Account (instead of 2 like in SSRS 2005).

 Fill in the machine information where the relational data resides for the SSRS reporting services instance.
 In our example, this will be the “sqldb” machine.
 This machine will have multiple SQL Database instances running on it.
 In fact, it could be a SQL Cluster.
 Just use the Cluster Resource Group Name and the appropriate port number.
 In our case port 20000 will correspond to the Named Database Instance “Instance2”.